Astronomy 249-17, Caltech

 2011 Nobel Prize in Physics, is a bewildering result which has motivated

 a number of more ambitious ongoing and future supernovae surveys.
-I am putting most of
+I put most of

 my effort into examining the validity of using Type Ia SNe for future studies.
 My

-research includes examining the environmental dependence of supernova properties as
+research included examining the environmental dependence of supernova properties as

 well as the question of possible spectral evolution such as might arise from changes in